Get Maintouch

 The Problem With Manual Outreach and Freelancer Services

-Hiring freelancers on Upwork or Fiverr?
-Most use templated emails, buy links from sketchy PBN networks, or run tactics that risk Google penalties.
-You're paying for short-term gains that can wreck your rankings long-term.
+Hiring freelancers on Upwork or Fiverr isn't the fix either.
+Most lean on templated emails, buy links from sketchy PBN networks, or run tactics that flirt with Google penalties.
+You're paying for short-term gains that wreck your rankings six months later.

 How Maintouch Automates Backlink Building Without Outreach